 The list you're viewing has a variety of people, like Amado Carrillo Fuentes and Pablo Escobar, in it.From reputable, prominent, and well known drug lords to the lesser known drug lords of today, these are some of the best professionals in the drug lord field.
 If you want to answer the questions, "Who are the most famous drug lords ever?" and "What are the names of famous drug lords?" then you're in the right place.
 (20 items)

 Pablo Emilio Escobar Gaviria was a notorious and wealthy Colombian drug lord and an exclusive cocaine trafficker.
 In 1983, he had a short-lived career in Colombian politics.
-Known as "The King of Cocaine", he is regarded as the wealthiest criminal in history, with an estimated net-worth of US$30 billion by the early 1990s. ...moresee more on Pablo Escobar
+Known as "The King of Cocaine", he is regarded as the wealthiest criminal in history, with an estimated net-worth of US$30 billion by the early 1990s. ...more on Wikipediasee more on Pablo Escobar

 Leroy Nicholas "Nicky" Barnes is an American former criminal, later turned government informant, who led the notorious African-American New York-based criminal organization known as The Council, which controlled the heroin trade in Harlem.
-In 2007 he released a book, Mr. Untouchable, written with Tom Folsom, and a documentary DVD of the same title about his life. ...moresee more on Leroy Barnes
+In 2007 he released a book, Mr. Untouchable, written with Tom Folsom, and a documentary DVD of the same title about his life. ...more on Wikipediasee more on Leroy Barnes